Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 ## Install without mutual TLS (plain HTTP)

-Use this information to install Search and Insight Engine on the same machine as Alfresco Content Services without mutual TLS.
+Use this information to install Search and Insight Engine on the same machine as Alfresco Content Services without mutual TLS using plain HTTP.

 Mutual TLS is used for authentication between the Repository and Search and Insight Engine.
 Without mutual TLS, internal APIs on both sides will be exposed without any form of authentication, giving full access to the repository data.
 In such a setup, you need to make sure that external access to these APIs is blocked, for example, with a front-end reverse proxy.
 See [Adding a reverse proxy in front of Content Services]({% link content-services/latest/install/zip/tomcat.md %}#adding-a-reverse-proxy-in-front-of-content-services) for more.